Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Conjuration.md

 Note: All lower tiered spells remain at their perks improvement and do not benefit from this perk.
 The effects below replace the 4% on affected spells, rather than cumulative.

 * Master Conjuration Spells: Duration increases by 5% per Conjuration level
-* Master Raise Dead Spells Expert or better - Level's of enemies which can be raised dead increase by 5% for every conjuration skillpoint.
+* Master Raise Dead Spells Expert or better - Levels of enemies which can be raised dead increase by 5% for every conjuration skill point.
 * Master Damaging Conjuration spells Expert or better are increased by 5% per Conjuration level.
 * You can learn two spells for free from the below list.( With the exception to Conjure Shelter (Rank II) and Summon Seeker)